 - have a personality and composure to carry him or herself with respect and pride, knowing that he or she represents the JAGA Charitable Trust as one of its scholars.

 Note: Preference will be given to applicants intending to work in the golf industry based on the JAGA scoring matrix criteria.

-One of the matrix scoring criteria is based on your clubs support of JAGA.
+- One of the matrix scoring criteria is based on your clubs support of JAGA.
 To attain the maximum benefit for a scholarship applicant that you have submitted your club’s support of JAGA maybe shown by your posting of JAGA tournament information and entry forms in your Clubhouse.
 Encouraging participation in JAGA tournaments through your men’s and ladies golf associations and golf committees, playing in the tournaments for which you qualify and volunteering to work those tournaments which you cannot play.
 You also need to involve your Pro shop in the scholarship program so when they receive inquires they will have the club directors names and telephone numbers readily available.
-Finally, and probably most importantly, you need to raise money for the Scholarship Fund.
+Finally, and probably most importantly, to maximize your applicants chance of receiving a scholarship you need to raise money for the Scholarship Fund.
 This can be done in a number of ways.

 - You can run a tournament through the Men’s Golf Association of the club with a portion to the entry money going to the JAGA Scholarship Fund.

 - A 50-50 drawing at the tournament is painless and productive.You can use the club’s billing system to solicit donations of $10, $15, $20 or more being added to the member’s bill with an option to not pay or contribute more if desired.
 Most people will pay.
 At the same time that you bill the members you should include a newsletter in the bill explaining the JAGA Scholarship system, identifying the club’s JAGA Directors and contact information, and perhaps some information on previous and present JAGA Scholars from the club.